ShashiKumar-SignalWire/SW-example-Docs/SWMLVoicemail.md

     "zbPB5t-FP3ptWUbHmYHCm": [
       {
         "play": {
-          "url": "say:Our Agent is not asnswring your call at the mpment, Please leave your mesage after the beeb sound", "say_language": "en-US",
+          "url": "say:Our Agent is not answering your call at the moment, Please leave your message after the beeb sound", "say_language": "en-US",
           "say_gender": "female",
           "say_voice": "gcloud.en-US-Neural2-C"